 When I first did a search in 2011 for photo editing software, I was looking for something that would allow me to be creative because I needed to make a design for a special occasion.

-At that point in time, the only software that caught my attention was Adobe Photoshop, and for several reason.
+At that point in time, the only software that caught my attention was Adobe Photoshop, and for multiple reasons.
 It was powerful (and still is) and they had a host of tutorials.

 However, a few years later I found myself looking for an alternative because I really wasn’t connecting with Photoshop very well.